Ezra Lee: Governors Island attack

 Sergeant Lee piloted the Turtle up to the Eagle, which was moored off what is today called Governors Island, due south of Manhattan.
 A common misconception was that Lee failed because he could not manage to bore through the copper-sheeted hull.
 In practice, it has been shown that the thin copper would not have presented any problem to the drill, and that he likely struck a metal rudder support.

 A more likely scenario is that Lee's unfamiliarity with the vessel made him unable to keep the Turtle stable enough to work the drill against the Eagles hull.
 When he attempted another spot in the hull, he was unable to stay beneath the ship, and eventually abandoned the attempt.
 Governors Island is off the southern vertex of Manhattan, this is the place where the Hudson River and the East River merge.
 The currents at this point would be strong and complex.
-The Turtle would only be able to attack ship moored here during the short period of time when the incoming tide balanced the river currents.
+The Turtle would only be able to attack a ship moored here during the short period of time when the incoming tide balanced the river currents.
 It is possible that during the attack the tide turned and Lee was unable to compensate.
 He released the keg of gunpowder when British in row boats attempted to pursue him.
 The British, suspecting some trick, gave up their pursuit.

 Lee landed safely after remaining several hours in the water, and received the congratulations of Washington, who afterwards employed him on secret service.
 Lee made an attempt a short time afterward with Turtle to destroy a British frigate that lay opposite the village of Bloomingdale, but was discovered and compelled to abandon the enterprise.
 The submarine was soon afterward sunk by the British as it sat on its tender vessel, in Fort Lee, New Jersey.
 Years later in a letter to Thomas Jefferson, Bushnell reported he had salvaged the Turtle; its final fate is unknown.

 After these events, Lee was congratulated by Washington and General Israel Putnam and moved into the secret service/special forces.
 Lee's headstone says "He was a Revolutionary Officer, and esteemed by Washington."